Andrew Wilkow: Early career

+Current career

-He currently hosts a three-hour session beginning at 9 A.M.
+Wilkow currently hosts a three-hour session beginning at 9 A.M.
 West/12 P.M.
 East Monday-Friday, with replays after Rusty Humphries in the evenings and on weekends.
 He frequently appeared as a panelist on TheBlaze internet program Real News from the Blaze.
-Wilkow joined TheBlaze in a new show called Wilkow!.
+Wilkow joined TheBlaze in a new show called Wilkow!

 On June 27, 2014, Wilkow announced through social media that he would no longer be hosting Wilkow! on The Blaze.
 On his radio program airing that same day, Wilkow cited the reason for his desire to spend more time with his children.

-Wilkow appears in Attack of Life: The Bang Tango Movie, a 2016 documentary film about 80s hard rock band Bang Tango; directed by Drew Fortier.
+Wilkow appears in Attack of Life: The Bang Tango Movie, a 2016 documentary film about 80s hard rock band Bang Tango, directed by Drew Fortier.